EditCtrl: Disentangled Local and Global Control for Real-Time Generative Video Editing: Methodology

-The local context encoder could generate high-fidelity content from local context tokens alone, but it suffers from having no access to the surrounding context.
-Without the global temporal context of the video, the local encoder cannot integrate important structure into the generation, such as appearance and scene cues (e.g., lighting, structure, dynamics, camera motion).
-To ensure that local edits are consistent with the full video context, we insert a lightweight global context embedder module $G_\psi$ into the base video model to integrate global information during diffusion.

-\paragraph{Cross Attention Modulation.} To incorporate global information at generation, we enrich the cross-attended features $\mathbf{x}$ produced with the video DiT by injecting temporally-aware attention features as shown in Fig.~\ref{fig:local_encoder_global_embedder}.
-This is similar to using CLIP for image-guided generation, but in our case we use a temporal global context representation computed using the VAE encoder $\mathcal{E}(\frames_b^\downarrow)$, denoted as $\mathbf{z}_b$. $\frames_b$ is spatially down-sampled to a resolution of $256\times 256$ regardless of the original resolution to give $\frames_b^\downarrow$.
-This is to increase robustness to aspect ratio and the number of frames we can encode. $\mathbf{z}_b$ is then processed by a trainable patch layer to produce the global context token embeddings, efficiently capturing video-wide temporal evolution and high level scene cues while remaining invariant to the original video resolution. $G_\psi$ takes the global context embeddings to calculate the attention weights of query tokens $Q$ with the global feature keys and values $\mathbf{K}_g, \mathbf{V}_g$.
+\paragraph{Cross Attention Modulation.} To incorporate global information such as appearance and scene cues (e.g., lighting, structure, dynamics, camera motion) at generation, we enrich the cross-attended features $\mathbf{x}$ produced with the video DiT by injecting temporally-aware attention features as shown in Fig.~\ref{fig:local_encoder_global_embedder}.
+This is similar to using CLIP for image-guided generation, but in our case we use a temporal global context representation computed using the VAE encoder $\mathcal{E}(\frames_b^\downarrow)$, denoted as $\mathbf{C}_\text{global}$. $\frames_b$ is spatially down-sampled to a resolution of $256\times 256$ regardless of the original resolution to give $\frames_b^\downarrow$.
+This is to increase robustness to aspect ratio and the number of frames we can encode. $\mathbf{C}_\text{global}$ is then processed by a trainable patch layer to produce the global context token embeddings, efficiently capturing video-wide temporal evolution and high level scene cues while remaining invariant to the original video resolution.
+The global embedder $G_\psi$ takes the global context embeddings to calculate the attention weights of query tokens $Q$ with the global feature keys and values $\mathbf{K}_g, \mathbf{V}_g$.
 These are added to the features after cross-attending to the text prompt

 where $\mathbf{W}_0$ is a zero initialized linear layer.
 This attention operation enables minimal yet sufficient control over the text prompt embedding, enriching the features without degrading the information from the text embedding. $G_\psi$ thus steers the generation of local token features to ensure they align with the text prompt and high level global video context with minimal compute overhead.
-We define the mask-aware loss function with $\mathbf{z}_b$ as
+We define the mask-aware loss function with $\mathbf{C}_\text{global}$ as

 Using both $\mathcal{L}_\phi$ and $\mathcal{L}_\psi$ from the start makes training unstable, however, as $c_\phi$ learns to generate local content given the text prompt and $G_\psi$ complicates that by modifying cross-attended features.
 Conversely, $G_\psi$ is not able to better guide the generation since $c_\phi$ gives poor predictions at the beginning of training.
 We use a piecewise training loss function $\mathcal{L}$ defined as a combination of $\mathcal{L}_\phi$ and $\mathcal{L}_\psi$